React JS 100 MCQ

 Question 7: Which of the following is an advantage of using JSX?

-C. It allows writing HTML elements directly inside JavaScript
+Correct Answer: C. JSX allows developers to write HTML elements directly inside JavaScript.

 Question 8: What is a functional component in React?

-B. A function that returns HTML elements using JSX
+Correct Answer: B. A functional component is a JavaScript function that returns HTML elements using JSX.

 Question 9: What is the primary difference between functional and class components in React?